The pinch collar is a misunderstood, misused, and underused tool that can be of genuine value to the dog trainer.

 There’s little doubt that the appearance of the pinch collar, looking very barbaric, causes many people to believe it must be an instrument of torture.

 Those who know better may still be unwilling to use one in public because they fear the disapproval of those who see this ugly contraption and believe it to be an implement of torment.
 Well, there’s an easy answer: camouflage.
-You could tie a bandanna over the pinch collar, which looks quite jaunty and is considered stylish by some.
+You could tie a bandanna over the pinch collar, which looks quite dashing and is considered stylish by some.
 You could stitch a wide flat band of leather or fabric to the outside of the pinch collar.
-My own answer has been to flatten the links slightly and slip the collar inside a length of 2″ wide tubular nylon webbing (from the camping store), then poke the prongs through the inner surface of the webbing.
+My answer has been to flatten the links slightly and slip the collar inside a length of 2″ wide tubular nylon webbing (from the camping store), then poke the prongs through the inner surface of the webbing.
 The sole disadvantage of the latter two methods is that they make it difficult to shorten the collar by removing links; one can still add links easily to lengthen it.
-Any experienced dog trainer will quickly spot a camouflaged pinch collar and smile knowingly, but the non-dog training ignorant member of the public will never guess.
+Any experienced dog trainer will quickly spot a camouflaged pinch collar and smile knowingly, but the non-dog training ignorant public member will never guess.
 Those matches that forbid the use of pinch collars will generally forbid a camouflaged pinch, even though the reason given for the prohibition is “well, we are in a public place, and so we have to think about the way we appear to the general public.”
 (Note: halters are also disallowed at AKC events.
-The rationale for this is totally unclear to me.)
+The rationale for this is unclear to me.)

 (Update: interestingly, those who use a halter often find that members of the ignorant general public look at it and think it is a muzzle and that, therefore, the dog wearing it must be a dangerous biter.
 So much so that “Gentle Leader” sells a button one can wear on one’s shirt that proclaims, “It’s NOT a muzzle!”
-Of course, many who use halters welcome the chance to educate others about what they really are.
-As these tools have become more popular, the public recognition of them as a pleasant means of dog control has increased.)
+Of course, many who use halters welcome the chance to educate others about what they are.
+As these tools have become more popular, the public recognition as a pleasant means of dog control has increased.)

 What’s In a Name?